jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 #### `let` + `for`

 The only exception I'd make to the preference for the *explicit* form of `let` declaration blocking is a `let` that appears in the header of a `for` loop.
-The reason may seem nuanced, but I consider it to be one of the more important ES6 features.
+The reason may seem nuanced, but I believe it to be one of the more important ES6 features.

 Consider: